amckinney/terraform-provider-vellum/CONTRIBUTING.md

 		return
 	}

-  	if !model.Id.IsNull() && !model.Name.IsNull() {
+	// Add validation to prevent both fields from being set. if !model.Id.IsNull() && !model.Name.IsNull() {
 		resp.Diagnostics.AddError(
-			"Cannot read document index data source without a unique identifier", "An id or name is required to read a document index data source", )
+			"Cannot read document index data source with multiple unique identifiers", "Either an 'id' or 'name' is required to read a document index data source, but both were set", )
 		return
   	}

+	// Add validation to guarantee at least one ID was set. if model.Id.IsNull() && model.Name.IsNull() {
+		resp.Diagnostics.AddError(
+			"Cannot read document index data source without a unique identifier", "Either an 'id' or 'name' is required to read a document index data source", )
+		return
+  	}

-  	retrieveID := model.Name.ValueString()
-  	if retrieveID == "" {
+	// Resolve the ID from either the 'name' or the 'id'. retrieveID := model.Name.ValueString() if retrieveID == "" {
   		retrieveID = model.Id.ValueString()